Beyond Embeddings: The Promise of Visual Table in Visual Reasoning: Introduction

-In this work, we propose \textbf{Visual Table}, a novel visual representation tailored for MLLMs.
-As the left bottom of Fig.~\ref{fig:teaser} shows, visual tables are presented as hierarchical text descriptions for holistic visual scenes.
-Specifically, a visual table encompasses a scene description and multiple object-centric descriptions, covering object categories, object attributes, and object knowledge.
-Note that, unlike previous works~\cite{pica2022,kat2021,revive2022,prophet2023} that retrieve \textbf{category-level} knowledge from frozen LLMs or knowledge bases, our object knowledge is generated at \textbf{instance level}, in consideration of the specific visual instances.
-For example, in the middle of Fig.~\ref{fig:teaser}, the visual table provides the world knowledge customized for the image instance, a banknote of the United States with Abraham Lincoln, thereby supporting complex visual reasoning.
-With thorough visual information summarized at a new level of richness and granularity, visual tables can potentially facilitate visual understanding of MLLMs, including but not limited to images, videos, and 3D scenes.
-In this work, we focus on exploring the design of visual tables and their benefits on image understanding with MLLMs.
+Among these visual representations, CLIP-type visual embeddings~\cite{radford2021learning}, learned from image-text pairs, have dominated many vision tasks.
+Their success can be attributed to robust generalization in encoding visual attributes (\eg, visual appearance~\cite{yang2023language,pratt2023does,Yan_2023_ICCV}, visual relations~\cite{zhao2023unified,li2024zero,zhong2023learning,momeni2023verbs}).
+However, lacking external world knowledge (\eg, object affordance, background knowledge of named entities), these visual embeddings lead to sub-optimal performance in complex reasoning tasks.
+Consider the example at the left top of Fig.~\ref{fig:teaser}.
+While CLIP embeddings can effectively capture visual attributes (\eg, recognizing a person with a beard), they still struggle to answer questions that necessitate critical world knowledge beyond the image itself~\cite{marino2019ok,schwenk2022okvqa,chen2023can,yue2023mmmu}.

-To learn visual tables, one of the challenges lies in the lack of annotations.
-We propose to harness the powerful model GPT4V~\cite{GPT4v} to create a small scale of annotations.
-Specifically, we design prompts and instruct GPT4V to generate visual tables for the input images (\ie, 61K COCO images).
-With these annotations ready, we re-purpose a half-baked MLLM to learn a visual table generator.
-In return, our generator can automatically generate visual tables for large-scale images in downstream tasks, such as the instruction-following data and visual question answering data.
+To this end, we propose \textbf{Visual Table}, a novel form of visual representation designed for visual reasoning.
+As shown in the left-bottom of Fig.~\ref{fig:teaser}, a visual table is presented as hierarchical text descriptions for visual scenes, and comprises a scene description and multiple object-centric descriptions, covering object categories, object attributes, and object knowledge.
+Through structural and textual formats, visual tables offer unique advantages beyond mere visual embeddings.
+First, \textbf{textual formats} can be seamlessly processed by LLMs without the need for training, while also facilitating interpretation and interaction with humans.
+Second, \textbf{hierarchical structures} support controllable table editing, enabling operations such as removal and insertion, and allowing customization of visual representation for different downstream tasks.
+Third, by capturing visual scenes in \textbf{rich details}, such as the object-centric descriptions in free-form language covering attribute and knowledge, visual tables hold the potential to enhance visual reasoning across various domains, spanning images, videos, 3D scenes, and beyond.
+Note that \textbf{instance-level} object knowledge is generated in consideration of specific visual instances, unlike previous works that retrieve \textbf{category-level} knowledge from frozen LLMs or knowledge bases~\cite{pica2022,kat2021,revive2022,prophet2023}.
+For example, in the middle of Fig.~\ref{fig:teaser}, the visual table provides the world knowledge customized for the particular object instance, {\it a banknote of the United States with Abraham Lincoln who is the 16th President and leads the Civil War}, thereby supporting complex visual reasoning.